JohnYoon13/GCP/gcp.md

 # **Prerequisites**

 ## Permissions
-Prior to any implementation, first verify that the necessary [permissions](https://cloud.google.com/iam/docs/permissions-reference) and [roles](https://cloud.google.com/iam/docs/understanding-roles) for the project are established.
+Prior to any implementation, first verify that the necessary [permissions](https://cloud.google.com/iam/docs/permissions-reference) and [roles](https://cloud.google.com/iam/docs/understanding-roles) are established for the project.
 This can range from topics and subscriptions, to BigQuery, to whichever service holds and runs the source code, i.e., cloud functions.

 ***Note: This process may require coordination with project owners and administrators